habeebdindi/talentsync/README.md

 ## Getting Started

-To start using the Talentsync API, follow these simple steps:
+To start using the bloggy API, follow these simple steps:

 1. Clone the Repository: